-Accreditation is a process to ensure that prospective registrars fulfill The Swedish Internet Foundationrequirements in terms of the administrative and technical ability and suitability to represent The Swedish Internet Foundation.
-Accreditation is a requirement to sign an agreement with The Swedish Internet Foundation.

-The following is required for becoming a certified .se-registrar
+Certification is a process to ensure that prospective registrars fulfill requirements in terms of the administrative and technical ability and suitability to represent The Swedish Internet Foundation.
+Certification is a requirement to sign an agreement with The Swedish Internet Foundation.
+The following is required for becoming a certified registrar:

-- A registrar agreement with The Swedish Internet Foundation - The registrar must have at least one employee who has completed training of The Swedish Internet Foundation's self-study material, which is available via The Swedish Internet Foundation's website for registrars. - Approved function test with respect to EPP
+- A registrar agreement with The Swedish Internet Foundation - The registrar must have at least one employee who has studied the available self-study material, which is available via The Swedish Internet Foundation's website for registrars - EPP functionality approved via test.

-The applicant applies to become a registrar by completing an application form on The Swedish Internet Foundation's website for registrars.
-When The Swedish Internet Foundation has received and approved the application, instructions are sent by e-mail concerning the function test.
+An interested party applies to become a registrar by completing an application form on The Swedish Internet Foundation's website for registrars.
+When The Swedish Internet Foundation has received and approved the application, instructions are sent by e-mail concerning the EPP test.

-7.2 Why is a function test required for the test system?
+7.2 Why is an EPP test required?

-With this technical test, Registry Services aims to ensure that the registrar's system can perform registration services for Registry via EPP.
+With this technical test, Registry Services aims to ensure that the registrar's system can perform the registration services for Registry Services via EPP.

-7.3 How do you apply for the function test?
+7.3 How do you apply for the EPP test?

-You apply be sending an e-mail to registry@internetstiftelsen.se stating that you want to take the function test.
+You apply by sending an e-mail to Registry Services stating that you want to take the EPP test.
 In return, you will receive instructions and documentation for the test.

-7.4 What does the self-study material encompass?
+7.4 What is included in the self-study material?